ember-intl/ember-intl/docs/my-v2-app-with-namespace-from-folders/README.md

 ## What is it?

 `my-v2-app-with-namespace-from-folders` is an Embroider app built with Vite.
-We use it to test `ember-intl` with the build option `wrapTranslationsWithNamespace`.
+We use it to test `ember-intl` with the build option `namespaceKeysByDir`.

 ## Local development